martinrybak/keyboard_avoider/README.md

 ![](keyboard_avoider.gif)

-In the video above, every colored area is embedded in its own `KeyboardAvoider`.
+In the video above, every colored area is wrapped in its own `KeyboardAvoider`.

-## Example
+## Examples

+A basic `Placeholder`:

 ```
 import 'package:keyboard_avoider/keyboard_avoider.dart';